usrme/website/src/pages/posts/no-encore-for-2024.md

 Total    150 █████████████████████████
 ```

 I usually aim for around 10 as that seems like a fairly achievable number given that I don't listen to audiobooks at all, but with the craziness that went on this year, the count is noticeably smaller than usual.
 I'm not at all bothered by the number itself, I just wish I had found more time to learn more.
-The usual pick of the litter as follows.
+Standouts were as follows (no explanatory comments yet):

-### "The Grapes of Wrath" by John Steinbeck
+* "The Grapes of Wrath" by John Steinbeck

-...

-### "Scarcity Brain" by Michael Easter
+* "Scarcity Brain" by Michael Easter

-...